zhukovka/wix-style-react/TESTS.md

 const myFormWrapper = ReactTestUtils.renderIntoDocument(<myForm...>);

-//Initial the testkit driver:
+//Initial the testkit:
-const buttonDriver = buttonTestkitFactory({wrapper: myFormWrapper, id: 'my-button'});//driver factory should receive a DOM element wrapper and an id and expose an api for it
+const buttonTestkit = buttonTestkitFactory({wrapper: myFormWrapper, dataHook: 'my-button'});//testkit factory should receive a DOM element wrapper and an dataHook and expose an api for it

-//Use the driver
+//Use the testkit
-buttonDriver.click();
+buttonTestkit.click();

 ```